 Threats to Your Identity

 High tech thieves are out thereFraud happens on the phone, online, in the mail, even at the ATM.
 Criminals are hard at work trying to hijack your identity and steal your money.
-Banner Bank helps to protect its customers with high tech tools and services that detect and help prevent fraud.
+Banner Bank helps to protect our clients with high tech tools and services that detect and help prevent fraud.
 But the most effective defense is knowing how to spot a scam and take countermeasures.
 In the fight against fraud, knowledge is power.
 If you've become a victim of a scam, please contact us immediately.

 More ways to protect yourself from fraudulent activity: